 There are a lot of studios that don’t create contracts for their wedding photography clients.
 You should require a contract from your photographer that details what services they will be providing, pricing, termination resolution terms, etc. A contract is created for your protection, and for the wedding photographer’s protection.
-It is best to hire a photographer that will create a contract with you, and be wary of photographers that “don’t typically create contracts for clients.”
+It is best to hire a photographer that will build a contract with you, and be wary of photographers that “don’t typically create contracts for clients.”

 7. What happens if the photographer is ill?

 While it is unlikely that the photographer happens to get ill on your wedding day, there is still a chance.
 It is crucial that the photography studio does something to take care of the situation in case of illness.
-Lin and Jirsa Wedding Photography has three equally skilled master photographers (Pye, Chris and Justin) that can take over in case someone is sick.
+Lin and Jirsa Wedding Photography has three equally skilled master photographers (Pye, Chris, and Justin) that can take over in case someone is sick.

 8. Do you have insurance?